temporalio/documentation/docs/node/hello-world.md

 Activities are called from Workflows in order to run non-deterministic code.

-Activities are just async functions, they run like typical NodeJS code and can be cancelled and report heartbeats.
+Activities are just async functions.
+They run like typical NodeJS code, and they can be cancelled and report heartbeats.

 `src/activities/greeter.ts`